 Good news: It is common for runners to run the repeats (e.g., the 400 meters) too fast!
 You will benefit more if you keep it to a target pace you've set for yourself: a 5K PR, or a 10K fall race or to do Chicago in 3:30 (8m/m). if you don't race or don't know your pace, try to run 10% to 20% faster than you do normally.
 If you find yourself working too hard, back off, be patient, your body will adapt.
 Athletes should feel energized, never “beat,” at the end of speed work.

 Have I piqued your interest?
 I certainly hope so!

 I like to think of our group at the track as a community, the closest thing to being a kid again on the playground.
 Remember those days?
 Please come join us!

 - Arrive at 6:15 PM to warm up for at least 5 - 10 minutes of slow jogging.
 This helps to prevent injury and starts the mental and physical rehearsal for the faster running.

 - We will begin at 6:30 with announcements and an explanation of the work-out for the evening.

 - Dress in layers, your body will heat up with the faster pace.

 - Bring your own secret fluids; the water fountain is slow and out-of-the-way.

-Pizza Nights at Temperance, Last Wed of Apr - Sept
+Pizza Nights at Temperance, last Wednesday Apr - Sept

 Summervals in the Morning